aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-svg-documents/_index.md

 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 Most of the tasks, you need to perform,  require saving a document.
 Once you load the existing file or create an SVG document from scratch, you can save your changes using one of [SVGDocument.Save()](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument/methods/save/index) methods.
-There are overloaded methods that allow saving SVG to a file, stream, or Url.
+There are overloaded methods that allow saving SVG to a file, stream, Zip archive or Url.

-In this chapter, we review the SVG documents saving to the same format.
+In this article, we review the SVG documents saving to the same format.
 You find out how to save your SVG file using Save() methods of the [SVGDocument](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument) class.
 Moreover, Aspose.SVG for .NET provides the [IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage) interface that allows save SVG documents with resources to streams and manage them.

 The scenarios of converting and rendering SVG to other formats are viewed in the **[How to Convert SVG Files](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/)** section.